An often overlooked effect (bitcrushers), can bring your tracks to life if used correctly.

 Bit depth reduction, sample rate reduction and drive are very powerful tools, and you’re very rarely going to be using them maxed out.

 A little here goes a long way.
-But don’t be scared to experiment, add some modulation and you’re on your way to dynamic city.
+But don’t be scared to experiment, add some modulation and you’re on your way to a dynamic city.

 Tritik also gives you a very simple filter section, which includes a low pass and high pass mode, as well as your frequency cutoff and resonance.